CytoidCommunity/Cytoid-wiki/docs/en/charting/audio.md

 ![](./_sources_audio.md/appr1.png)

-And for the second approach, zoom in to label 0 and label 1, drag from the start of the music to label 4.
-And make sure to set selection to *Length and End of Selection*.
+And for the second approach, first, make sure you have set selection to *Length and End of Selection*, then zoom in to label 0 and label 1, and drag from the start of the music to label 4.

 ![Length and End of Selection](./_sources_audio.md/length.png){.side-img}